hanwendong1/VirtualGaming/content/4-Catan.md

 Be the first player to acquire 10 victory points on your turn!

--Settlement = 1 VP
+- Settlement = 1 VP
--City = 2 VP
+- City = 2 VP
--VP card = 1 VP
+- VP card = 1 VP
--Longest Road or Larget Army = 2 VP
+- Longest Road or Larget Army = 2 VP

 #### SETUP
 1. Log in to the site